jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 Note how this new value of :math:`\beta` is much larger than :code:`lif1.beta` :math:`\approx 0.82`.

-For :code:`lif2.beta` :math:`=0.98`, the membrane potential is 98% of the value of that of the previous time step, and therefore a much slower decay rate.
+For :code:`lif2.beta` :math:`=0.98`, the membrane potential is 98% of the value of that of the previous time step, and experiences a much slower decay rate.

 ::